It Takes The Skill of a Ninja

 - Is not required for improvement following a transient and easily reversible reduction in function (brief bed rest, hospital stay, etc) that could be expected to improve as the patient gradually resumes normal activity.

-Now for maintenance care.
+Now for maintenance programs.
 This is skilled care provided to establish a program that will help a patient maximize or maintain progress they gained during therapy.
 It may also be to help prevent or slow further decline of a patient due to their problems.
 I certainly cannot do justice to the actual language in the Medicare policy, here is the “lite” version:

 Definition: Maintenance program means a program established by a therapist that consists of activities and or mechanisms that will assist a beneficiary in maximizing or maintaining the progress he or she has made during therapy or to prevent or slow further deterioration due to disease or illness.